 When we examine what canon (church) law requires of every parish, we see that a finance council is mandated.
 Canon 537 states: In each parish there is to be a finance council which is governed, in addition to universal law, by norms issued by the diocesan bishop and in which the Christian faithful, selected according to these same norms, are to assist the pastor in the administration of the goods of the parish . . . .
-This council is well-established here at St. Joseph and meets regularly attempting to keep our parish operating in a fiscally responsible manner.
+This council is established and active here at St. Thomas More Parish and meets regularly attempting to keep our parish operating in a fiscally responsible manner.

 Canon law also states the following (Canon 536): 1.
 If the diocesan bishop judges it opportune after he has heard the presbyteral council, a pastoral council is to be established in each parish, over which the pastor presides and in which the Christian faithful, together with those who share in pastoral care by virtue of their office in the parish, assist in fostering pastoral activity.
 2. A pastoral council possesses a consultative vote only and is governed by the norms established by the diocesan bishop.

-Regarding this pastoral council, it has been in a state of limbo here for a while and needs to be re-established.
+Regarding this pastoral council, it has been in a state of limbo here since I arrived and needs to be re-established.
 I am looking for a select group of people (9 to 12 are recommended) to help advise me with various matters concerning the future of the parish.

 According to our diocesan guidelines: Parish Pastoral Councils provide a way for pastors to consult their people.
 The Parish Pastoral Council is: "to examine and consider all that relates to pastoral work and to offer practical conclusions on these matters, so that the life and activity of the People of God may be brought into greater conformity with the Gospel."
 In this description, we find three tasks assigned to the pastoral council: to examine, to consider, and to recommend.